-Fabio Canova is a professor of Macroeconomics at the Norwegian Business School, holder of the Santander chair of Excellence at UC3M, Research associate with the Centre for Applied Macroeconomics and Petroleum Studies and the CEPR.
-He is also program director of the Budapest School of Central Bank Studies and a member of the scientific committee of the Euro Area Business Cycle network.
+Fabio Canova is a professor of Macroeconomics at the Norwegian Business School, Research associate with the Centre for Applied Macroeconomics and Petroleum Studies and the CEPR.
+He is also program director of the Budapest School of Central Bank Studies, and a member of the scientific committee of the Euro Area Business Cycle network.

-He has been program committee member of the meetings of the International Association of Applied Econometrics (2014-2017), chair for IAAE 2020 and the European Meetings of the Econometric Society 2014, a panelist of ANVUR in 2013, coeditor of the Journal of the European Economic Association from 2008 to 2013 and of the Journal of Applied Econometrics from 2012 to 2017, and a referee for ERC, NSF, ESRC research proposals.
+He has been a Director the International Association of Applied Econometrics (2014-2017), chair for the European Meetings of the Econometric Society 2014, for the Meeting of the IAAE 2020 and 2021; a panelist of ANVUR in 2013, coeditor of the Journal of the European Economic Association from 2008 to 2013, of the Journal of Applied econometrics from 2012 to 2017 and a referee for ERC, NSF, ESRC research proposals.

-He has taught classes in numerous universities and given professional courses in Central banks and international institutions.
-He has published over 85 articles in international journals and his graduate textbook, Methods for Applied Macroeconomic Research, has been published in 2007 by Princeton University Press and translated in Chinese in 2010.
+Has has taught classes in numerous universities and given professional courses at central banks and international institutions and held consultancy positions with numerous central banks and international institutions.
+He has published over 90 articles in international journals and his graduate textbook, Methods for Applied Macroeconomic Research, appeared in 2007 by Princeton University Press and translated in Chinese in 2010.

 Vasco M. Carvalho is a Professor of Macroeconomics at the University of Cambridge.
 He holds a PhD from the University of Chicago and was previously on the faculty at CREi in Barcelona.
 Professor Carvalho is a Research Associate at CEPR, a Turing Fellow at the UK's Alan Turing Institute for Data Science and Artificial Intelligence, the current Director of the Janeway Institute at Cambridge and a Fellow of Jesus College, Cambridge.